 The Target IDE option (on the Select Application page) is used to generate necessary files for the selected IDE.
+The Dashboard passes any selected Target IDE to the Project Creator tool.
 If you launch the Project Creator GUI tool from the included Eclipse-based IDE, the tool seamlessly exports the created application for use in the Eclipse IDE.

-project-creator-cli 2.3.2
+2.3.2 project-creator-cli

 You can also use the project-creator-cli tool to create applications from a command-line prompt or from within batch files or shell scripts.
-The tool is located in the same directory as the GUI version (<install_path>/ModusToolbox/tools_3.0/project-creator/).
+The tool is located in the same directory as the GUI version (<install_path>/ModusToolbox/tools_3.1/project-creator/).
 To see all the options available, run the tool with the -h option: